bobbybudnick/SFS-LOCAL-SECURITY/README.md

 # SFS-LOCAL-SECURITY
 This scripts implements a USB security camera monitoring scheme.

-Local security linux is the viewer script optimized for Linux OS.
+Local security Linux is the viewer script optimized for Linux OS.

 Local security recorder is the master recording script.